ADD CONDITION

 Drug Interactions

-Always feel free to ask questions and share all the medications and supplements you are using.
-This helps to avoid any potential issues and ensures that you receive the best possible treatment tailored to your needs.
+Always feel free to ask questions and share your complete list of medications and any tests you are undergoing.
+This way, you can avoid any potential issues and receive the best care possible.

 Storage and Handling